 Serial wireless adapter radios are great for simple tank level applications.
 As the name indicates, serial wireless radios use serial communication (often, but not exclusively, RS232) over radio frequencies.
 The radios are generally transceivers, capable of both transmitting and receiving communication, and depending on configuration, can either operate as one-to-one or many-to-one.

-The challenges are relatively simple: your sensor needs to have an output compatible with the radios (4-20 mA or RS485 usually work), your control network needs to be compatible with the radios, and you need to be able to power remote radios and the sensors connected to them.
+The challenges are relatively simple: your sensor needs to have an output compatible with the radios (4-20 mA or RS485 usually work, 0-5 VDC in some cases), your control network needs to be compatible with the radios, and you need to be able to power remote radios and the sensors connected to them.

 A serial adapter located near a sensor on a tank can be line powered, or, if no power is at the tank site, a battery that can be charged by a solar panel will work fine.
 The second serial adapter near the computer/control system can be powered by the USB connector or by an external AC adapter.

 Set up of the wireless serial adapters is easy and takes only a few minutes.
 When the installation is complete, the liquid level measurement data from the tank(s) can be transmitted 3 miles or more (depending on the frequency of the radios) line of sight to the office computer.

 Wireless Ethernet routers work well for multi-device networks, as many homes, offices, and public spaces demonstrate.
 However, a tank level network using wireless Ethernet routers (e.g., multiple routers, each with multiple tanks/sensors connected) would require each sensor to be wireless Ethernet compatible, which can be expensive.